Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Introduction

 \subsection{Summary of Contributions}

-In summary, the \algoname framework introduces the following contributions to the field of tensor network structure search for high-dimensional data: \begin{itemize} \item \algoname extends traditional structure search, which is typically restricted to raw data tensors, to the refinement of arbitrary tree tensor networks.
+In summary, the \algoname framework introduces the following contributions to the field of tensor network structure search for high-dimensional data: \begin{itemize} \item \algoname extends traditional structure search, which is typically restricted to raw data tensors, to the refinement of tree tensor networks.
 This structural rounding capability allows for the automated optimization of pre-defined or sub-optimal network topologies under a prescribed error tolerance. \item Unlike standard TN-SS methods, \algoname simultaneously optimizes both network structures and index reshaping.
-This allows the framework to uncover latent low-rank correlations that are otherwise obscured by the original data indices. \item \algoname overcomes the combinatorial explosion of the structure space by integrating stochastic sub-network sampling with hierarchical structure refinement.
-This integration ensures broad exploration of the search space while maintaining scalable computation complexity. \item \algoname utilizes a computationally efficient heuristic based on singular value entropy to identify near-optimal index clusters and reshapes.
+This allows the framework to uncover latent low-rank correlations that are otherwise obscured by the original data indices. \item \algoname overcomes combinatorial explosion of search space by integrating stochastic sub-network sampling with hierarchical structure refinement.
+This integration ensures broad exploration of the search space while maintaining scalable computational cost. \item \algoname utilizes an efficient heuristic based on singular value entropy to identify promising index clusters and reshapes.
 This eliminates the need for exhaustive enumeration of all index clustering and reshaping configurations during the search process. \end{itemize}